joshpierro/Do-This-For-The-Next-Ten-Days/README.md

 * <a href='https://github.com/joshpierro/Do-This-For-The-Next-Ten-Days/blob/master/Day%20Seven.md'>Day Seven</a>: Write down ten questions you would ask your great-great grandfather if he were alive that if you knew the answers, your life would be better.
 * <a href='https://github.com/joshpierro/Do-This-For-The-Next-Ten-Days/blob/master/Day%20Eight.md'> Day Eight</a>: Write down ten ways you would make your company more peaceful if you were in charge.
 * <a href='https://github.com/joshpierro/Do-This-For-The-Next-Ten-Days/blob/master/Day%20Nine.md'> Day Nine</a>: Write ten new ways you can meet someone to be a life partner.
 Or if you have one, write down ten ways you can surprise him or her TODAY.
-* Day Ten: Write down the list of lists of ten ideas you will over the next ten days.
+* <a href='https://github.com/joshpierro/Do-This-For-The-Next-Ten-Days/blob/master/Day%20Ten.md'>Day Ten</a>: Write down the list of lists of ten ideas you will over the next ten days.

 https://www.quora.com/When-you-speak-of-writing-10-ideas-each-day-what-specifically-should-we-write-about/answer/James-Altucher?srid=2Ubz